rzk91/fs2-all/README.md

 # FS2-Kafka
-A sample project to read and analyse Kafka messages
+A sample FS2-based project to read and analyse Kafka messages

+### Also uses the following packages
+- circe (for JSON parsing and deconstruction)
+- pureconfig (to read (Kafka) configuration [TODO: load config effectfully])